FlashGet Kids FlashGet Kids

 According to Anuken, the game’s developer, the game was originally conceived for a game jam.
 The theme was “Metal Monstrosity”.

-Therefore, combining factory building with tower defense ensured that the player’s logistical choices have immediate and tangible consequences.
+Therefore, combining factory building with tower defense ensured that the player’s logistical choices had immediate, tangible consequences.

 This is in contrast to games like Factorio, where the threat is often delayed by an “in-world” pollution mechanic.

-However, since its release in 2017, the game has undergone significant updates, with notable additions like the campaign mode, new planets, and improved unit control.
+However, since its 2017 release, the game has undergone significant updates, including notable additions such as the campaign mode, new planets, and improved unit control.

 Worried about your child playing games for too long?